jl3419-ljy/FPGA-Consultancy/Super_Resolution_Hardware_IPs/README.md

 The idea of a 2D convolutional layer is that the convolution filters slide over the 2D input data and peroforming an elementwise multiplication, the results will then be summing up into a single output data.

-- The custom conv_layer IP takes in a long 1d array of size $imageWidth\times imageHeigth\times wordlength$,
+- The custom conv_layer IP takes in a 1d array of size $imageWidth\times imageHeigth\times wordlength$.
 - It will be converted into a 2d array to be ready for the convolution operation.
 - Then, floating point multipliers are instantiated to perform an elementwise multiplication, and floating point adders are used to summing up the results to give the 2D output.
-- Eventually, the 2d output array will be converted back to a 1d array of size  $(imageWidth-kernalSize+1)\times (imageHeigth-kernalSize+1)\times wordlength$ .
+- Eventually, the 2d output array will be converted back to a 1d array since verilog does not support 2d array as ports of modules, the size of the output array will be $(imageWidth-kernalSize+1)\times (imageHeigth-kernalSize+1)\times wordlength$ .

 </font>